---

 ## AEO vs. SEO vs. GEO: Which Strategy Should Your Team Prioritize in 2026?

-This guide provides comprehensive information on the following topics:
+This page provides comprehensive information on the following topics:

 * Key Takeaways